input-output-hk/marlowe-doc/tutorials/guides/runtime-rest.md

             type: object

-It is also available at https://marlowe-finance.io/docs/development/runtime-rest-api/.
+It is also available at the [Reference API](/api/introduction) page.

 ![Marlowe Runtime OpenAPI](/img/openapi.png)